mixint/ctxify/Readme.md

-check if the DotPath resolves to a FilePath for write, read that file and interpret it as utf8 for require, read that file and use it as nextView for ctx, read that file and merge it with data
+check if the DotPath resolves to a FilePath for write, read that file and interpret it as utf8 for require, read that file and use it as nextglob for ctx, read that file and merge it with ctx

 # Magic Words